-- 15. The Council of Governors is to meet at least three times in each financial year.
+- 14. The Council of Governors is to meet at least three times in each financial year.
 Save in the case of emergencies or the need to conduct urgent business, the Secretary shall give at least fourteen days written notice of the date and place of every meeting of the Council of Governors together with an agenda and any supporting papers to all Governors.
-Notice will also be published in a local newspaper or newspapers circulating in the area served by the Foundation Trust, and on the Foundation Trust's website. - 16.
+Notice will be published on the Foundation Trust's website and other media as considered appropriate. - 15.
 Meetings of the Council of Governors may be called by the Secretary, or by the Chairman, or by ten Governors (including at least two elected Governors and two appointed Governors) who give written notice to the Secretary specifying the business to be carried out.
 The Secretary shall send a written notice to all Governors as soon as possible after receipt of such a request.
 The Secretary shall call a meeting on at least fourteen but not more than twenty-eight days' notice to discuss the specified business.
-If the Secretary fails to call such a meeting then the Chairman or ten Governors, whichever is the case, shall call such a meeting. - 17.
-Ten Governors including not less than four Public Governors, not less than one Staff Governor and not less than one appointed Governor shall form a quorum. - 18.
-The Council of Governors may invite the Chief Executive or any other member or members of the Board of Directors, or a representative of the external auditor or other advisors to attend a meeting of the Council of Governors.
+If the Secretary fails to call such a meeting then the Chairman or ten Governors, whichever is the case, shall call such a meeting.
+The meeting will be limited to the specified business only. - 16.
+Ten Governors including not less than four Public Governors, not less than one Staff Governor and not less than one appointed Governor shall form a quorum. - 17.
+The Council of Governors may invite the Chief Executive or any other member or members of the Board of Directors, or a representative of the external auditor or other advisors to attend a meeting of the Council of Governors. - 18.
+The Council of Governors may agree that its members can participate in its meetings by telephone, video or computer link.
+Participation in a meeting in this manner shall be deemed to constitute presence in person at the meeting.

-- 19. The Council of Governors may agree that its members can participate in its meetings by telephone, video or computer link.
-Participation in a meeting in this manner shall be deemed to constitute presence in person at the meeting. - 20.
-Subject to the following provisions of this paragraph, questions arising at a meeting of the Council of Governors shall be decided by a majority of votes. - 20.1 In case of an equality of votes the person presiding at or chairing the meeting shall have a second and casting vote. - 20.2 No resolution of the Council of Governors shall be passed if it is opposed by all of the Public Governors present. - 21.
+- 19. Subject to the following provisions of this paragraph, questions arising at a meeting of the Council of Governors shall be decided by a majority of votes. - 19.1 In case of an equality of votes the person presiding at or chairing the meeting shall have a second and casting vote. - 19.2 No resolution of the Council of Governors shall be passed if it is opposed by all of the Public Governors present. - 20.
 The Council of Governors may not delegate any of its powers to a committee or sub-committee, but it may appoint committees consisting of its members, Directors, and other persons to assist the Council of Governors in carrying out its functions.
-The Council of Governors may, through the Secretary, request that advisors assist them or any committee they appoint in carrying out its duties. - All decisions taken in good faith at a meeting of the Council of Governors or of any committee shall be valid even if it is discovered subsequently that there was a defect in the calling of the meeting, or the appointment of the Governors attending the meeting.
+The Council of Governors may, through the Secretary, request that advisors assist them or any committee they appoint in carrying out its duties. - 21.
+All decisions taken in good faith at a meeting of the Council of Governors or of any committee shall be valid even if it is discovered subsequently that there was a defect in the calling of the meeting, or the appointment of the Governors attending the meeting.